jagan3954/ALU-DESIGN_System-Verilog-/README.md

    - Or use the **Run button** to observe waveforms.

 8. **Analyze Waveforms**
-   - Verify the outputs of the ALU for different operations.
+   - Verify the outputs of the ALU for each enumerated operation.
-   - Check that addition, subtraction, logical operations, and shifts are working as expected.
+   - Check that addition, subtraction, logical operations, and shifts are working correctly.

 9. **Save Results**
    - Save the waveform (`.wlf` file) for documentation.